LCOGT/banzai/docs/banzai/index.rst

 Header Sanity
 =============
-The header sanity test first checks if any principal FITS header keywords are either missing or set to ``'N/A'``.
+The header sanity test first checks if any of the following principal FITS header keywords are either missing or set to ``'N/A'``:
-The following keywords are checked:
 ``RA``, ``DEC``, ``CAT-RA``, ``CAT-DEC``,
 ``OFST-RA``, ``OFST-DEC``, ``TPT-RA``,
 ``TPT-DEC``, ``PM-RA``, ``PM-DEC``,